AnyLog-co/documentation/mqtt.md

 | column.name.type  | The column name of the data to extract from the message, the data type and the ***'bring' command*** to extract the column data. |

 ***QoS*** - The Quality of Service:
 0 - No guarantee of delivery.
 The recipient does not acknowledge receipt of the message.
+The ) value serves as the default value.
 1 - Guarantees that a message is delivered at least one time to the receiver, but the same message may be delivered multiple times.
 2 - The highest level of service.
 Guarantees that each message is received only once by the client.